 Pest Management.
 Pest management of annual herbaceous EHECs (such as sugar beets, sorghum, and camelina) depends on crop production practices.
 For example, growing continuous corn (rather than growing it in rotation with other crops) can increase population densities of pests, such as the corn rootworm, resulting in increased pesticide applications to control these pest species (Environmental Protection Agency, 2011b).
 Soybean double-cropping (growing soybeans continuously) is another option to increase returns that would similarly increase the potential for pests and might require additional pesticides.
+When possible, the proposed EHEC Programs would work to avoid and minimize the discharge of herbicides and pesticides into waters of the United States, to the extent practicable.
 Total pesticide use could vary by EHEC and crop location but minor adverse impacts to water quality may result under Alternative 1 from pesticides for annual herbaceous crops.

 BMPs for pest management can reduce potential adverse impacts to water quality.
 Integrated pest management (IPM) practices help reduce pesticide use by tailoring treatment to pest infestation cycles, and by targeting the amount and timing of applications.
-IPM focuses on extensive monitoring of pest problems, comprehensive understanding of the life-cycles of pests and their interaction with the environment, and precise timing of pesticide applications to minimize pesticide use.
+IPM practices focus on extensive monitoring of pest problems, comprehensive understanding of the life-cycles of pests and their interaction with the environment, and precise timing of pesticide applications to minimize pesticide use.
 In addition to providing environmental benefits of lower pesticide use, IPM often lowers chemical pesticide expenses and pest damage to crops, as well as preventing the development of pesticide-resistant pests.
 The use of cover crops is an IPM practice that can dramatically reduce chemical application and soil erosion.
 (Environmental Protection Agency, 2011b)

 Nutrient Management.
 Corn, the dominant ethanol feedstock in the United States has been bred to maximize the allocation of carbon and nitrogen into the grain (Soil and Water Conservation Society, 2010).
 As a result of this allocation of nutrients into the grain and the annual lifespan of corn, substantial fertilizer application is required to maintain high yields.
 Of the annual row crops, corn has the highest nutrient application rate and the highest nutrient loading to surface water per unit land area (Soil and Water Conservation Society, 2010).
 By one estimate, which surveyed 19 U.S. States, approximately 96% of corn acreage received nitrogen fertilizer in 2005, with an average of 138 pounds per acre.
 Not all annual herbaceous crops require the same amount of nutrients however; fewer nutrients are applied to soybean acres than corn and at much lower rates because soybean is a legume.
 Legumes have associations in their roots with bacteria that can acquire atmospheric nitrogen and convert it into bioavailable forms, reducing the need for external addition of nitrogen fertilizer.
 Unfortunately, losses of nitrogen and phosphorus from soybeans can still occur at quantities that can degrade water quality (Environmental Protection Agency, 2011b).
-Based on current annual herbaceous EHECs, it is anticipated that implementation of Alternative 1 could minor adverse impacts; however, long-term adverse impacts to water quality may result if nitrogen and phosphorus loading to surface and coastal waters were to occur.
+Based on current annual herbaceous EHECs, it is anticipated that implementation of Alternative 1 could have minor adverse impacts; however, long-term adverse impacts to water quality may result if nitrogen and phosphorus loading to surface and coastal waters were to occur.
 Total fertilizer use could vary by EHEC and crop location.